top of page

 PEER+: Establishing a community of practice to support delivery of peer-based health promotion programs to increase meaningful participation of underserved populations.

-The issue: Peer-based approaches and peers can effectively reach underserved populations by providing informal health education, facilitating discussions and acting as role models within social networks.
-Trusted peers can address health and related social issues with populations reluctant to engage with traditional programs.
+Peer-based approaches can effectively reach underserved populations by providing informal health education, facilitating discussions and acting as role models within social networks.
+Trusted peers can address health and related social issues with populations who may be underserved by traditional healthcare.

-This project addresses these gaps by establishing an evidence base for peer-based programs and creating a Community of Practice to support sustainable and effective peer-based health promotion.
+This project aims to address these gaps by enhancing the evidence base for peer-based programs and establishing a Community of Practice to support sustainable and effective peer-based health promotion.

 Project summary: This project aims to support Western Australian health promotion organisations to increase meaningful participation in peer-based health promotion by underserved populations, specifically young people, LGBTIQA+ people and people from culturally and linguistically diverse backgrounds, via establishing and piloting a capacity-building Community of Practice, PEER+.